ARCTIC ENCOUNTER LEADERSHIP & PRODUCTION TEAM

 HARMONY WAYNER

-NORTHERN VISIONS FELLOWSHIP COORDINATOR
+NORTHERN VISION FELLOWSHIP COORDINATOR

 Harmony Jade Sugaq Wayner is a tribal member of Naknek Native Village, a commercial fisher in the Bristol Bay salmon fleet, and a marine scientist focused on social-ecological systems to promote Indigenous values and well-being in fisheries.
 Harmony has a Master of Resource Management from the University Centre of the Westfjords in Iceland and a Bachelor of Science in Biology from the University of Alaska Southeast.
 She works at the International Arctic Research Center as an Indigenous Liaison for the Research Networking Activities for Sustained Coordinated Observations of Arctic Change Project (RNA CoObs).